Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 The loss function is used during autoencoder training to quantify the difference between an original and restored image; the optimization process then works to minimize that difference.
 In a conventional autoencoder, this function might be:

 where $S$ is a set of training inputs; $\theta$ is the encoder and decoder parameters, for which values are to be set via training; $x$ and $D_{\theta}(E_{\theta}(x))$ are an input in $S$ and its restoration, respectively; and $|| \cdot ||^p_p$ denotes the L$_p$ loss, the $p$th power of the $p$-norm of the inputs and restorations.

-However, as we shall see below, this simple loss function does not preserve important features in cloud images.
+However, as we shall see in Fig. \ref{fig:concept-AEs}, this simple loss function does not preserve important features in cloud images.
+Optimization of Equation~\ref{standardloss} considers that an image $x$ and the rotated image $R(x)$ are different representations, as shown in Fig. \ref{fig:conceptOrdAE}; thus, clustering may place them in different clusters.
+Such rotation dependency is suboptimal for cloud analysis because any particular cloud type can occur in different orientations, and for that reason, it is not desirable for autoencoders to assign cloud types that depend solely on orientation.
+Our rotation-invariant loss function is designed to generate a similar latent representation for clouds with similar morphology, regardless of their orientation, so that they are placed into the same cluster (Fig. \ref{fig:conceptRI}).

-RICC instead adapts the loss function used in the shifted transform invariant autoencoder of Matsuo et al.~\cite{Matsuo2017TransformIA} to obtain a loss function $L$ that combines both a rotation-invariant loss, $L_{\text{inv}}$, to learn the rotation-invariance needed to map different orientations of otherwise identical input images into an uniform orientation, and a restoration loss, $L_{\text{res}}$, to learn the spatial information needed to restore structural patterns in inputs with high fidelity:
+RICC instead adapts the loss function used in the shifted transform invariant autoencoder of Matsuo et al.~\cite{Matsuo2017TransformIA} to obtain a loss function $L$ that combines both a rotation-invariant loss, $L_{\text{inv}}$, to learn the rotation-invariance needed to map different orientations of otherwise identical input images into a uniform orientation, and a restoration loss, $L_{\text{res}}$, to learn the spatial information needed to restore structural patterns in inputs with high fidelity: